-- — you get the drift.
+- —–you get the drift.

-I have since been diagnosed with a whoppingly severe case of SAD (seasonal affectiveness disorder).
-Not all SAD cases are as critical has mine became, but moving onto the mountain, isolated from old pals, our endless grey (it snowed until mid-May), my husband’s surgery, the tragic suicide of my friend, and being blind in one eye, left me an unsuspecting candidate.
+I was diagnosed with a whoppingly severe case of SAD (seasonal affectiveness disorder).
+Not all SAD cases are as critical mine became, but moving onto a rural mountain top where I was isolated, the endless grey of a long winter (it snowed until mid-May), my husband’s surgery, the tragic suicide of a friend, and being blind in one eye so I was only getting a fraction of a fraction of the limited light, left me an unsuspecting candidate.

 - Exercise.
 You have to.
 Get the blood flowing to your body and brain.
 At least walk.
 Walk and cry.
 Just move and keep moving.
 Thirty minutes every day.
 Oh, it will be hard.
 Your body will feel like a ten ton, brittle, rusted truck, but exercise is one of the essential antidotes to depression.

 - Stay away or limit alcohol and sugar.
 Both are depressives.
 Both are addicting.
 Really.
 While the wine and/or chocolate cake will make life tolerable for a moment they will just make this worse later.

 - Eat better.
 I’m not a nutritionist so I won’t tell you what to eat but we all know what not to eat.
 Food can be our worst enemy at the best of times but when we are down, down, down, food can be the weight (literally and figuratively) that might smother us.
 While we might begin to crave comfort foods like bread, cakes, pasta. and candy, these foods actually can do neurological harm.
 They feel good for a moment’s swallow but will affect our brain in a way to make the depression and anxiety that much worse.
 There are also supplements that help.
 Several OTC here are prescribed in Europe as anti-depressants.
 I won’t suggest them though.
 Find a nutritionist, a naturopath, or do some readings to get suggestions.